hotrodorm/hotrod/hotrod-project/hotrod-generator/agenda.md

 # Agenda

-Subject to discuss.
+This agenda includes the subject open to discussion for 5.0.

-## 1. Nombres para el abstract VO y VO
+## 1. Names for the Value Objects for Tables, Views, and for Nitro Result Sets

 With the aim of unifying: